Japanese language and computers: Character encodings

-This can happen for example in the C programming language, when having Shift-JIS in text strings.
-It does not happen in HTML since ASCII 0x00-0x3F (which includes ", %, & and some other used escape characters and string separators) do not appear as second byte in Shift-JIS, and backslash is not an escape characters there.
-But it can happen for JavaScript which can be embedded in HTML pages.
+This can happen, for example, in the C programming language when having Shift-JIS in text strings.
+It does not happen in HTML since ASCII 0x00-0x3F (which includes ", %, &, and some other used escape characters and string separators) do not appear as the second byte in Shift-JIS, and backslash is not an escape character there.
+However, it can happen for JavaScript, which can be embedded in HTML pages.

 EUC, on the other hand, is handled much better by parsers that have been written for 7-bit ASCII (and thus EUC encodings are used on UNIX, where much of the file-handling code was historically only written for English encodings).
 But EUC is not backwards compatible with JIS X 0201, the first main Japanese encoding.
 Further complications arise because the original Internet e-mail standards only support 7-bit transfer protocols.
-Thus ("ISO-2022-JP", often simply called JIS encoding) was developed for sending and receiving e-mails.
+Thus, ("ISO-2022-JP", often simply referred to as JIS encoding) was developed for sending and receiving emails.

-Gaiji is used in closed caption of Japanese TV broadcasting.
+Gaiji is used in the closed caption of Japanese TV broadcasting.

 In character set standards such as JIS, not all required characters are included, so gaiji (外字 "external characters") are sometimes used to supplement the character set.
 Gaiji may come in the form of external font packs, where normal characters have been replaced with new characters, or the new characters have been added to unused character positions.
-However, gaiji are not practical in Internet environments since the font set must be transferred with text to use the gaiji.
+However, gaiji are not practical in Internet environments since the font set must be transferred with the text to use the gaiji.
 As a result, such characters are written with similar or simpler characters in place, or the text may need to be encoded using a larger character set (such as Unicode) that supports the required character.

-Unicode was intended to solve all encoding problems over all languages.
+Unicode was intended to solve all encoding problems for all languages.
 The UTF-8 encoding used to encode Unicode in web pages does not have the disadvantages that Shift-JIS has.
-Unicode is supported by international software, and it eliminates the need for gaiji.
+Unicode is supported by international software, eliminating the need for gaiji.
 There are still controversies, however.
 For Japanese, the kanji characters have been unified with Chinese; that is, a character considered to be the same in both Japanese and Chinese is given a single number, even if the appearance is actually somewhat different, with the precise appearance left to the use of a locale-appropriate font.
 This process, called Han unification, has caused controversy.
-The previous encodings in Japan, Taiwan Area, Mainland China and Korea have only handled one language and Unicode should handle all.
-The handling of Kanji/Chinese have however been designed by a committee composed of representatives from all four countries/areas.
+The previous encodings in Japan, the Taiwan Area, Mainland China, and Korea have only handled one language, and Unicode should handle all.
+The handling of Kanji/Chinese has, however, been designed by a committee composed of representatives from all four countries/areas.